 We provide a range of resources and support that enable our customers and communities to adapt to climate change, conserve resources, improve efficiency and reduce energy costs, and create jobs — all of which lead to more resilient, sustainable communities.

-- Investing in environmental solutions, environmental loans, and investments: Since 2012, we have invested and financed more than $52 billion in renewable energy, clean technology, “greener” buildings, sustainable agriculture, and other environmentally sustainable businesses.
-We seek to finance and support environmental businesses that are developing solutions to mitigate the impacts of climate change, leading the way to a more sustainable future.
+- Investing in environmental solutions, environmental loans, and investments: Since 2012, we have invested and financed more than $70 billion in renewable energy, clean technology, “greener” buildings, sustainable agriculture, and other environmentally sustainable businesses.
+We seek to finance and support businesses that are developing solutions to mitigate the impacts of climate change and leading the way to a more sustainable future.

-- Solar and wind energy: Across Wells Fargo’s lending or investing portfolio, our solar and wind energy projects have produced more than 22 terawatt hours of electricity.
-Projects owned in whole or in part by Wells Fargo generated 10% of wind and solar photovoltaic energy produced in the U.S. in 2015.
+- Solar and wind energy: Projects owned in whole or in part by Wells Fargo generated 8.1% of wind and solar photovoltaic energy produced in the U.S. in 2016.

-- “Green” and affordable housing: Since 2012, we have invested more than $4.5 billion for “green” affordable housing and commercial properties in low-to-moderate income neighborhoods that can benefit from lower utility bills, improved air quality, increased green space, and other environmental attributes.
+- “Green” and affordable housing: Since 2012, we have invested more than $5 billion for improvement of brownfields and for “green” affordable housing and commercial properties in low-to-moderate income neighborhoods that can benefit from lower utility bills, improved air quality, improved and expanded green spaces, and other environmental attributes.

-- “Green” bonds: Wells Fargo Securities managed or co-managed more than $2 billion in “green” bonds to help municipalities and universities finance their environmental sustainability initiatives.
+- “Green” bonds: Since 2012, Wells Fargo Securities financed nearly $1 billion in corporate and municipal “green” and “sustainability” bonds (based on ‘bank share’ methodology) to help municipalities, universities, and corporations finance their environmental sustainability initiatives.
 Wells Fargo Securities is a member of the Green Bond Principles, a set of voluntary guidelines for the issuance of “green” bonds.

 - Promoting responsible investing: Wells Capital Management, a part of Wells Fargo Asset Management, is a signatory of the United Nations Principles for Responsible Investment.